PabloTutorMoegle/MiniProjects/README.md

 Si teneis cualquier sigerencia sobre algo que querais que hagamos escribidme por [Instagram](https://www.instagram.com/pablo_dev_tutor/), y lo intentaremos hacer.

-If you have eny idea you want to do, contact me by [Instagram](https://www.instagram.com/pablo_dev_tutor/), and we will try it.
+If you have eny idea you want to do, contact me on [Instagram](https://www.instagram.com/pablo_dev_tutor/), and we will try it.

 ------------------------------------------------------------------------------------------------------------